jaysonpf/simple-web-token-authentication/README.md

 [![Build Status](https://api.cirrus-ci.com/github/jaysonpf/simple-web-token-authentication.svg)](https://cirrus-ci.com/github/jaysonpf/simple-web-token-authentication)

 # Seed Project for a NodeJS Jwt based authentication
 This is a seed project for Json Web Token based autenticationa with NodeJs.
-It expose  REST APIs for create, verify and revoke Jwt .
+It expose  REST APIs for create, verify and revoke Jwt.

 ## Features
 - Test  is automated using Gulp.
-- Unit testing is available using mocha/chai/sinon, with examples.
+- Unit testing is available using mocha/chai/sinon with examples.

 ## Running the example